jgmenu/jgmenu/README.md

 Authors
 -------

-Authors who have contributed more than a few of lines of code to at least two files in the top-level directory include:
+Authors who have contributed more than a few of lines of code to at least two files in the src/ directory include:

 [@johanmalm](https://github.com/johanmalm)
 -   main author